wbwilsoniv/simonProject/README.md

 I played Simon at my grandparents house growing up.
 It is way better than "Bop-it", but not better than "Bop-it Extreme".

 **Build status**
 Level 1 of game logic functions with a display bug.
 The single color to be matched is flashing instead of blinking.
-Level 2 does not properly display the compArray
+Level 2 does not properly display the compArray.

 **Code Style**
 AirBnb JS